Newtown, New South Wales: Mid-20th century

 Newtown was originally a relatively prosperous suburb, the legacy of which is the numerous lavish Victorian mansions still standing in the area.
 However, many parts of Newtown had gradually become a working-class enclave, and for much of the 20th century, Newtown was a low-income blue-collar suburb, often denigrated as a slum.
 In the post-war period, the low rents and house prices attracted newly arrived European migrants, and Newtown's population changed radically, becoming home to a sizeable migrant community.

 In 1968, a controversial redistribution of local government boundaries by the Askin state Liberal government saw part of Newtown become part of Marrickville Council.
 From the 1970s, as the post-war population prospered, raised families and aged, many moved to outlying suburbs to build larger houses, resulting in a supply of relatively cheap terrace houses and cottages entered the rental market.
-Because of its proximity to the expanding Sydney University and the Sydney central business district, along with the comparatively low rents, Newtown began to attract university students in the 1960s and 1970s.
-The area became a center for student share-households in Sydney and the development of cafés, pubs and restaurants made it a mecca for many young people.
-Newtown gained a reputation as a bohemian center and the gay and lesbian population also increased.
+Because of its proximity to the expanding University of Sydney and the Sydney central business district, along with the comparatively low rents, Newtown began to attract university students in the 1960s and 1970s.
+The area became a centre for student share-households in Sydney and the development of cafés, pubs and restaurants made it a mecca for many young people.
+Newtown gained a reputation as a bohemian centre and the gay and lesbian population also increased.

 Late 20th century and early 21st century

 The 1980s was the period that probably saw the greatest diversity in Newtown.
 At this time, cheap housing was still available.
 During the 1990s many long-established businesses closed, including Brennan's Department Store, a charming old-fashioned department store founded in the 19th century, and one of the last relics of the heyday of Victorian commerce in Newtown.

 Many homes have been restored and remain examples of 19th-century architecture in Sydney.
-The northern end of Newtown (closer to the university and the city) is considered the more prestigious, with house prices and rents in this part of town often higher than those for similar properties in South Newtown, Enmore or St Peters.
 Like other similar inner-Sydney suburbs (most notably Paddington and Glebe), gentrification has led to another shift in Newtown's demographics.
 From the 1970s onwards, many major industrial and commercial sites in the area were closed or vacated.
 Many of these former commercial sites have since been redeveloped as housing such as the Alpha House and Beta House apartment complexes on King Street, which were formerly both multi-storey warehouses.
 Prior to becoming apartments, Alpha and Beta house became two artist warehouses that accommodated the birthing of many national and international performing arts companies and artists.
 One such company, "Legs on the Wall", was created in Beta House.